Ed Sullivan Theater: Site

-The Ed Sullivan Theater is at 1697 Broadway, in the Theater District of Midtown Manhattan in New York City, New York, U.S. It is on the west side of Broadway between 53rd and 54th streets.
+The Ed Sullivan Theater is at 1697 Broadway, in the Theater District of Midtown Manhattan in New York City, U.S. It is on the west side of Broadway between 53rd and 54th streets.
 The theater building's site is approximately L-shaped and covers 17527 ft2.
 The site has a frontage of about 50.3 ft on Broadway and 150 ft on 53rd Street.
 The theater building wraps around—filling in the "L"—two commercial structures of five stories each, and the surrounding area typically contains hotels and commercial buildings.
 Nearby locations include Studio 54 to the northwest, 1717 Broadway to the north, 810 Seventh Avenue to the southeast, the Broadway Theatre to the south, and the August Wilson Theatre to the southwest.

 Design

 The Ed Sullivan Theater was designed by architect Herbert J. Krapp and built by Arthur Hammerstein between 1926 and 1927.
 The theater building consists of two major portions: a 13-story office tower on the narrow Broadway frontage, as well as the auditorium at the rear on 53rd Street.
 This layout was necessary because New York City building regulations of the 1920s prohibited developers from constructing offices above theaters.